Species Introduction

 Q: How do I properly acclimatise Super Red Melon Discus to my aquarium?

-Acclimatising your Super Red Melon Discus is crucial for their wellbeing.
-Begin by floating the sealed bag in your aquarium for about 15 minutes to equalise the temperature.
-After this, gradually add small amounts of your aquarium water into the bag over the next hour.
-This process helps them adjust to changes in water chemistry.
-After acclimatisation, gently net the fish into the aquarium, discarding the water from the bag to avoid introducing contaminants.
+Acclimatisation is crucial for the health of your Super Red Melon Discus.
+Begin by floating the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
+After that, gradually introduce small amounts of aquarium water into the bag over the next hour.
+This process helps your fish adjust to the new water parameters.
+Once acclimatised, gently release them into the tank, avoiding any water from the bag to prevent contamination.

 ✓ Expert Tip